AIE-Lafayette/SummerCamp3D/README.md

 ### Trails
 - Lifetime - 0.03
 - Minimum Vertex Distance - 0.2
-- Width Over Trail - Add new key at the end of the curve by right clicking and selecting the option.
-You can then click and drag the key all the way down so the trail gets skinnier over life time.
+- Width Over Trail - Click the dropdown to the right and select curve.
+Select the key at the end of the curve and drag the key all the way down so the trail gets skinnier over life time.

 ### Renderer
 - Render Mode - Mesh